jamf/jamfprotect/third_party_integrations/ZTNA_Risk_Signaling/aws_lambda/README.md

 # Private Access Risk Management
 ## AWS Lambda Function

-This script is to be used with an AWS lambda function which will be the webhook reciever
+This script is to be used with an AWS Lambda function which will be the webhook receiver.